Thomas J. Stipanowich, J.D.

 Office: School of Law (SOL)

-From 2001 to 2006 Stipanowich served as president and CEO of the New York-based International Institute for Conflict Prevention & Resolution (CPR Institute), a coalition of leading corporate general counsel, senior attorneys, scholars and judges, and one of the world's leading dispute resolution organizations.
-Under his leadership the Institute expanded its operations in the EU and China and started a number of other new initiatives here and abroad, significantly increased its annual revenues, moved to new headquarters in midtown Manhattan, and adopted a new name, logo and website.
-He also created CPR's Corporate Counsel Roundtable and piloted the creation of the first extensive integrated training program on conflict management with a major international law firm.
-During his tenure he made substantive presentations or training programs at many leading companies (including General Electric, Shell Oil, General Mills, Siemens, Georgia Pacific, FMC Technologies, Exelon and British American Tobacco) and law firms in the U.S. and other countries.
-He remains on the CPR Board of Directors.
+From 2001 to 2006 Stipanowich served as President and CEO of the New York-based International Institute for Conflict Prevention & Resolution (CPR Institute), a think tank/coalition of leading corporate general counsel, senior attorneys, scholars and judges, and one of the world's leading dispute resolution organizations.
+Under his leadership the Institute expanded its operations in the EU and China and started other initiatives on commercial mediation and dispute resolution, broadened the CPR Board to include several leading corporate counsel, increased annual revenues and moved into larger headquarters in midtown Manhattan.
+He created CPR's Corporate Counsel Roundtable and piloted the creation of the first extensive integrated training program on conflict management with a major international law firm.